 It also includes a carbon monoxide sensor.
 This sensor is designed to monitor the level of carbon monoxide present during the generator's operation.
 If the generator is positioned incorrectly and carbon monoxide levels rise to an unsafe level, the generator will automatically shut down.

-Alongside the standard documentation and an owner's manual for quick setup, the Cummins Onan P9500DF EFI is bundled with additional accessories: oil, tool kit, key fob, funnel and propane hose.
+Apart from the standard documentation and an owner's manual to facilitate setup, the Cummins Onan P9500DF EFI features extra accessories: tool kit, propane hose, key fob, funnel and oil.

 The Cummins Onan P9500DF EFI versus other generators